Powerlearnproject/se-day1-assignment-Engineer-wanyonyi/README.md

 Mercurial: Another distributed VCS similar to Git, known for its simplicity and ease of use.

-What are some common challenges faced by software engineers?
+7.What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 1. Keeping Up with Rapidly Changing Technologies
 Challenge: The tech industry evolves quickly, with new tools, frameworks, and languages emerging regularly.
 Strategy: